All Categories >Programmatic Advertising > What is Frequency in Advertising and Why is it Important?

 Retargeting campaigns usually come with two types of goals:

-– re-engage page’s visitors by targeting them with relevant products/services;
+1. Re-engage page’s visitors by targeting them with relevant products/services

-Advertisers are usually willing to pay bigger CPMs for such campaigns, so frequency cap for remarketing works as a great practice because it can save some budget.
+Advertisers are usually willing to pay higher CPMs for such campaigns, so a frequency cap is essential since budgets need to be optimized.

 For example, it could be optimal to have 8 impressions per day + a combination of 4 impressions per user in one hour.
-Sometimes, the first few impressions can be delivered for a higher CPM price, while others that come next for lower, thus increasing the total amount of ad impressions.
+Sometimes, the first few impressions can be delivered for a higher CPM price, while the next ones for a lower, thus increasing the total amount of ad impressions.

 • Brand awareness campaigns